 Each proposal must include the following:

-3. Digital documentation: CD or DVD with 10-15 digital images at least 300 dpi (JPEGs only) Please clearly label each image with artist last name, title, and date. (example: Smith, title, 2016 or SmithTitle2016.jpg)
+Digital documentation: digital images on flash drive at least 300 dpi (JPEGs only) Please clearly label each image with artist last name, title, and date. (example: Smith, title, 2016 or SmithTitle2016.jpg)

 Please mail your materials to: